dannycoates/123done/README.md

 ## Docs

 The [Google Sign-In](https://developers.google.com/identity/sign-in/web/devconsole-project) documentation is fairly comprehensive.
 Follow it to create an *client ID*.
+Also, here's the [client js API docs](https://developers.google.com/identity/sign-in/web/reference)

+To whitelist an app to bypass the permissions screen see [this doc](https://developers.google.com/identity/work/it-apps).

 The browser side is implemented in [index.html](static/index.html) and [123done.js](static/js/123done.js) (state.js can be ignored).